conan-io/docs/extending/python_requires.rst

 Python requires: reusing python code in recipes
 ===============================================

 .. warning::

     This is an EXPERIMENTAL feature released in 1.7.
 Subject to breaking changes.

-The ``python_requires()`` feature allows to reuse python from other conanfile.py recipes easily, even for inheritance approaches.
+The ``python_requires()`` feature allows to extend the recipes reusing Python code from other **conanfile.py** easily, even for inheritance approaches.
+The code to be reused will be in a *conanfile.py* recipe, and will be managed as any other Conan package.
-The code to be reused will be in a *conanfile.py* recipe, and will be managed as any other conan package.

 Let's create for example some reusable base class:

 .. code-block:: python